honk-fest-west/hfw-website/README.md

 Updating the live website is as simple a making a change on your local version of the site, commiting changes with git, and pushing them to github.com.
 Let's say you want to add a new post on the front page for the 2030 HONK!
 Fest West Spring fund raiser:

-1. Open the `hfw-website/index.html` file in your favorite HTML editor
+1. Open the `hfw-website/index.html` file in your favorite HTML editor.
-2. Add a new contrast-container in the #index-page container
+2. Add a new contrast-container in the #index-page container.

    ```
    <div class="contrast-container">